Updated: April 2020

 Who we are

-The Planning Portal is owned and managed by PortalPlanQuest Limited (PPQ) a wholly owned subsidiary of TerraQuest Limited.
-TerraQuest Limited is part of the Mears Group.
+The Planning Portal is owned and managed by PortalPlanQuest Limited (PPQ), a subsidiary of TerraQuest Solutions Limited who are part of the Mears Group PLC.

 Using the Planning Portal